webgriffe/SyliusAkeneoPlugin/README.md

 *  * * * * /usr/bin/php /path/to/sylius/bin/console -e prod -q webgriffe:akeneo:enqueue --since-file=/path/to/sylius/var/storage/akeneo-enqueue-sincefile.txt
 ```

+This way the enqueue command is run repeatedly enqueing only producs modified since the last command execution.

 ### Consume command

 To import the Akeneo entities that are in the queue you can use the `webgriffe:akeneo:consume` console command: